zohirben/WCP2-Platform/docs/user-guide.md

-# World Cup Morocco Platform - User Guide
+# Moroccan Experience - User Guide

-## Welcome to the World Cup Morocco Platform!
+## Welcome to the Moroccan Experience Platform!

+This guide will help you navigate and make the most of your Moroccan experience.
+Whether you're looking for cultural landmarks, restaurant recommendations, accommodation options, or transportation details, everything you need is just a few clicks away.

-This guide will help you navigate and make the most of your World Cup experience in Morocco.
-Whether you're looking for match information, restaurant recommendations, accommodation options, or transportation details, everything you need is just a few clicks away.
+This guide will help you navigate and make the most of your Moroccan experience.
+Whether you're looking for cultural landmarks, restaurant recommendations, accommodation options, or transportation details, everything you need is just a few clicks away.

 ## Table of Contents